-When using EQ it is better to take a subtractive approach rather than boost.
-For example, if you wanted a bit more high end on the hi-hats rather than boosting the high frequencies you would cut the low frequencies instead.
+When using EQ it is better to take a subtractive approach rather than a boost.
+For example, if you wanted a bit more high-end on the hi-hats rather than boosting the high frequencies you would cut the low frequencies instead.

 When applying EQ to individual drums generally all you need to do is cut the low end on everything apart from the bass drum.